Decentraland-DAO/wiki-adv/(Drafting) Modeling Base Mesh.md

 to-do

 # Summary
-That's all the steps for creating base model.
-Any time you will start working on wearables, make sure to start your workflow from prepared base models.
-It's ready for high-poly modeling and sculpting.
+That's all the steps for creating avatar base model.
+Any time you will start working on wearables, make sure to start your workflow from this prepared base models.
+It's ready to go for high-poly modeling and sculpting.